 You can configure a stand-alone table to allow operations and to set properties and parameters.
 Table configuration is divided into two areas: properties and parameters.

-- If necessary, open the Share As Table or Overwrite Table pane.
+- Open the Share As Table or Overwrite Table pane, if necessary.

 - In the Share As Table pane or Overwrite Table pane, click the Configuration tab.
-If necessary, click the Configure Properties tab under it.
+Click the Configure Properties tab under it, if necessary.